 Singer Start 1304 Stitches

 My daughter graciously put together this sample below of every single stitch option!
-She is still learning to sew, of course, so they’re not perfect.
+She is still learning to sew with a lot of help, of course, so they’re not perfect.
 If you’re a complete beginner, you can expect your stitches to be a little crooked at times too.

 Here are the names of the stitches from left to right.